Tails2600/AGBE/README.md

 Note that the Windows build could possibly be more buggy than the Linux build.
 Not everything is implemented yet so don't expect everything to work correctly.
 If there is a problem, bug, or suggetion, put it into Issues.
-Ocassionally, because of the way I implemented input, the Hotkeys will randomly run, even if they are not pressed.
-If this happens with the Space Key, this will exit the program.
 ## Controls
 Up = Up Arrow
 Down = Down Arrow